 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read disclosure for more information.

 I was a state-ranked cellist during high school and played in a local symphony until I finished my doctorate.

-I had to slow down on playing, and I now have a bum thumb and fingers, wrist problems, and a lot of regrets about how I treated my body.
+Not only did I have to slow down on playing, but I now have a bum thumb and fingers, wrist problems, and lots of regrets about how I treated my body.

 I also have difficulty using rotary cutters and other sewing tools safely and without pain.
-That’s why when I discovered the Martelli rotary cutter, I was willing to invest in one to see if it would outperform my others.
+So, when I discovered the Martelli rotary cutter, I decided to invest in one to see if it would outperform my others.

 Fast forward, and now I’ve had time to finally write my Martelli rotary cutter review.

 I’ll first cover some details about this ergonomic rotary cutter and then follow up with my likes and dislikes so you can see if it’s right for you!